superunitybuild/buildtool/README.md

 You may also want to [install](https://github.com/superunitybuild/buildtool#installation) the optional [BuildActions][buildactions] package to expand SuperUnityBuild's capabilities.

+#### Upgrading from previous versions

+When upgrading to a new major version, it is recommended to remove all traces of the previous SuperUnityBuild installation (by uninstalling the package and deleting the `Assets/SuperUnityBuild` directory), restart Unity, install the new release and then allow SuperUnityBuild to create a fresh Build Settings asset.

 ### Setup

 See [Standard Usage](https://github.com/superunitybuild/buildtool/wiki/Standard-Usage) in the wiki.